Cirkit Designer Logo

 Common Issues

-• Solution: Use a BMS and ensure the load does not exceed the maximum discharge current.
+• Solution: Ensure the load does not exceed the maximum discharge current.
+Charge in a cool environment.

 FAQs